orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 ### Querying relationships by original Neo4j ID

-The strategy to query relationships by their original Neo4j Relationship ID, will be improved in the next hotfix (see GitHub [Issue #8](), which also includes a workaround).
+The strategy to query relationships by their original Neo4j Relationship ID, will be improved in the next hotfix (see GitHub [Issue #9](https://github.com/orientechnologies/orientdb-neo4j-importer/issues/9), which also includes a workaround).

-# Querying nodes by original Neo4j Labels
+### Querying nodes by original Neo4j Labels

-In case the original nodes have just one _Label_, they will be migrated in OrientDB into a single `Class`.
-In this simple case, to query nodes by Label you can execute a query like the following:
+In case the original nodes have just one _Label_, they will be migrated in OrientDB into a `Class` that has name equals to the Neo4j's _Label_ name.
+In this simple case, to query nodes by _Label_ you can execute a query like the following:

 <table>
 <tr>